auth0/docs/articles/connections/social/apple.md

 ---
 # Add Sign In with Apple to Your App

 Auth0 enables you to use the Sign In with Apple (SIWA) capability to provide Apple-based authentication to your applications.
-You can include SIWA for your native Apple applications, web applications, or applcationss that run on other platforms (such as Android).
+You can include SIWA for your native Apple applications, web applications, or applcations that run on other platforms (such as Android).

 ::: warning
 The [Apple App Store Developer Guidelines](https://developer.apple.com/app-store/review/guidelines/#sign-in-with-apple) require that SIWA must be available in all applications that exclusively use third-party sign-in options such as Facebook or Google.